jomarcardoso/jomarcardoso/README.md

 # Hi, I am Jomar Antônio Cardoso

-I am a Front-End Software Engineer specialising in Design Systems and web accessibility.
+I am a Front-End Software Engineer specialising in Design Systems, documentation and web accessibility.
 Since 2020, I have been dedicated to creating and maintaining Style Guides for the companies I work for.
 My main responsibilities include developing components for web applications, providing accessibility guidance, and creating intuitive documentation for those using our solutions.
 I am always learning and eager to share my knowledge.

 ## My work:

 ### [App: Caderninho de receitas[PT-BR] (recipe notebook)](https://github.com/jomarcardoso/caderninho-de-receitas)

-- Gatsby
-- TypeScript
-- Material UI
+An app to write recipes that detect ingredients and quantities and answer with a nutrition table.

+**Skills:** React.js · Formik · SASS · Atomic Design · Lodash.js · GatsbyJS · Stylelint · Material-UI · TypeScript · ESLint · Prettier

 | ![screen of edit recipe](https://github.com/jomarcardoso/jomarcardoso/assets/27368585/f487ffe2-e54a-43bb-bf44-061e7e6c859c) | ![screen of ingredients](https://user-images.githubusercontent.com/27368585/217540894-c23ed355-2918-405e-b719-b5c79b9bed58.png) | ![screen of recipes](https://user-images.githubusercontent.com/27368585/217540549-5974c04a-bbcd-4895-947c-7ff7b82289ed.png) | ![screen of current recipe](https://user-images.githubusercontent.com/27368585/217540753-bd259231-70d7-4973-93b9-74f7ada93ed3.png) |
 | --- | --- | --- | --- |

 ### [LostMu.wiki website](https://lostmu.wiki/)

-A static wiki website built with 2 repositories one public with the content and assets and other private wtih the code of the website.

-- Angular
-- Bootstrap
+This project is a wiki website of a game that I played when I was young.
+I'm making this in two places: the website code is closed in a private GitHub repository and the wiki content is storaged in an open repository.
+The website is static, no server running, and made with Angular.
+The challenge to build it is read the wide variety of content from the open wiki, such as Markdown, JSON and many file paths.

+**Skills:** Bootstrap · Chart.js · TypeScript · RxJS · Semantic Web · Node.js · Angular (Framework)

 | ![image](https://github.com/jomarcardoso/jomarcardoso/assets/27368585/d8c076c9-d6ac-48fc-967b-7f2e5df8c6dc) | ![screenshot of the page of guide](https://github.com/jomarcardoso/jomarcardoso/assets/27368585/af635b9e-e9a1-406e-83d0-d2504e20de70) | ![screenshot of patch notes](https://github.com/jomarcardoso/jomarcardoso/assets/27368585/d2ce65c3-d622-4daa-aacf-656a365a9a30) | ![image](https://github.com/jomarcardoso/jomarcardoso/assets/27368585/3b9e412a-e518-440f-8f92-897a58b0f252) | ![screenshot of character overview](https://github.com/jomarcardoso/jomarcardoso/assets/27368585/4593e689-8812-4093-a923-7573dc36bc9a) |
 | --- | --- | --- | --- | --- |